-Select the database objects to report on.
+Select the database and data lineage objects to report on.

-• To view the full name of the database object in the tree on the left side of this page, pause the cursor over the representative icon and the full name will appear.
+To view the full name of the database object in the tree on the left side of this page, pause the cursor over the representative icon and the full name will appear.

-- Available database objects displaying in the area on the right of this page differ depending on the database platform you are using. - If you right-click anywhere on the object tree, you can select all or deselect all objects using the short-cut menu.
-You can also display or hide object owner names for those objects with owners. - If you select diagram objects on the data model before opening the wizard, only those selected object are selected in the object tree saving you from reselecting objects. - · You can expand or collapse portions of the tree by clicking the + and nodes. - Select All button: Selects all objects.
+- The tabs available depend on the database platform you have selected. - If you right-click anywhere on the object tree, you can select all or deselect all objects using the short-cut menu.
+You can also display or hide object owner names for those objects with owners. - If you select diagram objects on the data model before opening the wizard, only those selected object are selected in the object tree saving you from reselecting objects. - You can expand or collapse portions of the tree by clicking the + and nodes. - Select All button: Selects all objects.
 If you do not click Select All and if you are using Quick Launch settings saved from versions earlier than 6.6, object selections will be overwritten due to a more recent feature that organizes objects by submodel.